Downlink/test/Readme.md

 $ npm install array-gpio
 ```
 ### Device API To Setup GPIO Input Resources
-/

 As expected, GPIO input objects are read-only.
-Clients can read/capture and watch its current state in real-time but they cannot set or change it.
+Clients can read/capture and watch its current state in real-time but they cannot set/change (on/off) it.

 ```js
 const m2m = require('m2m');